<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title>Laptop Repair Help</title>
+<title>Laptop Repair 101</title>

-<atom:link href="http://www.laptoprepair101.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.laptoprepair101.com/feed/" rel="self" type="application/rss+xml" />

 <language>en-US</language>